 The Cats have obviously been close without breaking through for footy’s ultimate prize, annually hovering around the mark and putting themselves in a position to win it all.
 As their stars continue to age though, the 2020 season presented Geelong with one of their last chances to capture an elusive cup with their current playing group.
 Just three players (Joel Selwood, Tom Hawkins and Mitch Duncan as the sub) remain from the winning 2011 side with other aging vets like Gary Ablett, Harry Taylor and Josh Jenkins also in the twilight of their AFL careers.
 Most of those players are integral parts of the Geelong fabric and losing any combination of them in the offseason will undoubtedly see the Cats take a step backwards – unless someone else can step up.

 Image from triplem.com.au

-THOSE three campaigns came a year after the Swans claimed the minor premiership in 2016 and recorded their 5th consecutive top-4 finish, further highlighting their dominance even while superstars such as Adam Goodes, Ryan O’Keefe, Nick Malceski and Jude Bolton retired.
-The 2016-2018 offseasons saw Sydney undergo more change, losing Tom Mitchell, Toby Nankervis, Ted Richards, Kurt Tippett, Gary Rohan and Nic Newman before watching iconic quartet Jarryd McVeigh, Kieran Jack, Nick Smith and Heath Grundy at the conclusion of the 2019 season.
+Those three campaigns came a year after the Swans claimed the minor premiership in 2016 and recorded their 5th consecutive top-4 finish, further highlighting their dominance even while superstars such as Adam Goodes, Ryan O’Keefe, Nick Malceski and Jude Bolton retired.
+The 2016-2018 offseasons saw Sydney undergo more change, losing Tom Mitchell to the aforementioned Hawks, Toby Nankervis, Ted Richards, Kurt Tippett, Gary Rohan and Nic Newman before iconic quartet Jarryd McVeigh, Kieran Jack, Nick Smith and Heath Grundy all bowed out at the conclusion of the 2019 season.
 On paper, that’s a lot of big-time names and classy players that have left the club, leaving us to wonder if Sydney is facing a long climb back into the top-8 and more importantly, into premiership contention.

 Banner from geelongadvertiser.com.au